vdux/vdux/Readme.md

   * `onCreate` - When the component is created.
 Receives `model`.
   * `onUpdate` - When the model changes.
 Receives `prev` and `next` models.
+  * `afterRender` - Called after any render.
+Passed the model and the root DOM node of the component.
+Runs only in the browser.
+It is recommended that you avoid using it as much as possible - but it is necessary in a few cases like positioning elements relative to one another.
   * `onRemove` - When the component is removed.
 Receives `model`.

 ## Local state